New Blog

 They voted for the same guy that O’Donnell voted for.
 The same O’Donnell who openly

-said on his show as aired by the MSNBC network that the Book they believe in is fiction
+said on his show as aired by the MSNBC network, the Book they believe in is fiction

 and the God they worship if they believe the Book of Revelation is a true testament of